 We believe that continued investments in our products are important to our future growth and, as a result, we expect our research and development expenses to continue to increase in absolute dollars.
-We expect our research and development expenses as a percentage of revenue to moderately decline over time if our revenue increases.
+We expect our research and development expenses to increase in absolute dollars and moderately decline as a percentage of revenue over time if our revenue increases.